jcmaunsell/jcmaunsell.github.io/bio.md

 Later in my time at Palantir, I moved to the Production Infrastructure organization, where I worked in Go and Java on the deployment of Palantir services to air-gapped Kubernetes clusters.

-I love pair programming and working in teams.
-Software engineering is a social enterprise: by people, for people.